 Seven Additional Creative Ways to Repurpose Content

-The only limitation to creative content promotion is our own minds — here’s a few easy ones:
+The only limitation to creative content promotion is our own minds — here some easy ones:

 - Break whitepapers into blog posts.